dubhue/suno-archive/README.md

 ## Security Considerations

-- **Cookie Never Stored**: User cookies only exist in memory during requests
+- **Bearer Token Never Stored**: User bearer tokens only exist in memory during requests
 - **Input Sanitization**: Usernames are sanitized to prevent path traversal
 - **User Isolation**: Each user has their own isolated directory
-- **No Public File Serving**: MP3 files are not exposed publicly unless explicitly routed
+- **No Public File Serving**: Audio files are not exposed publicly unless explicitly routed
 - **HTTPS Recommended**: Use a reverse proxy (NGINX/Caddy) for HTTPS in production

 ## Future Enhancements